b-marker-dev/b-marker/README.md

 ### Core Advantages

-1. bmarker-tools (Commercial License): A toolset built on the core module, focusing on practical integration solutions for music tools (e.g., third-party platform integration, enterprise-level customization tools, batch processing plugins).
+1. b-marker-tools (Commercial License): A toolset built on the core module, focusing on practical integration solutions for music tools (e.g., third-party platform integration, enterprise-level customization tools, batch processing plugins).
 It is free for individual developers and requires paid licensing for commercial use by enterprises.

-2. bmarker-core (Open Source, MIT License): The foundational core module of the framework, providing core algorithms and basic functional components related to music tool development (e.g., beat detection, audio data processing, profit-sharing data modeling).
+2. b-marker-core (Open Source, MIT License): The foundational core module of the framework, providing core algorithms and basic functional components related to music tool development (e.g., beat detection, audio data processing, profit-sharing data modeling).
 It is fully open-source and free for all developers to use, modify, and integrate, laying a solid foundation for collaborative development.

-3. bmarker-pro (Subscription License): The premium paid version of the framework, offering advanced value-added features such as cloud synchronization, professional audio analysis, exclusive sound effect libraries, and customized profit-sharing data dashboards.
+3. b-marker-pro (Subscription License): The premium paid version of the framework, offering advanced value-added features such as cloud synchronization, professional audio analysis, exclusive sound effect libraries, and customized profit-sharing data dashboards.
 It adopts a tiered subscription model (individual/team/enterprise plans) to meet the diverse needs of professional developers and commercial teams.

 ### Target Users